pandamoon21/pythOCR/README.md

-#### The only notable difference of this fork is that it doesn’t depend on pyEnchant anymore, which has been discontinued and doesn’t support 64 bit.
+#### Notable differences of this fork are:
+- It doesn’t depend on pyEnchant anymore, which has been discontinued and doesn’t have any 64 Windows builds.
+- It allows the filter parameters in the vpy file to be set via command line arguments of the main script.
+- It’s likely even more broken than the original because I can’t code for shit.

 A python program to OCR videos